-The Board of Directors of the Bank currently consists of sixteen members elected by the stockholders of the Bank.
+The Board of Directors of the Bank currently consists of seventeen members elected by the stockholders of the Bank.
 Under Massachusetts law, the Board will be authorized to fill vacancies arising between meetings of stockholders and also to increase the number of Directors to not more than eighteen and to fill the vacancy or vacancies thereby arising.
 The Bank's By-Laws fix the number of Directors that comprise the whole Board of Directors to be not less than seven nor more than twenty-five individuals.
 The By-Laws also provide that the Board of Directors shall be divided into three classes as nearly equal in number as possible with each such class of Directors being elected every third year at the Annual Meeting of Stockholders held that year.
-Each Director of the class elected at any particular meeting will hold office until the annual meeting three years subsequent thereto, and until his or her successor is duly elected and qualified, or until his or her earlier resignation, death or removal, with the exception of Mr. Desmond, a nominee for Director at this meeting.
-If Elected, Mr. Desmond will be a Class III Director with a term expiring at the 2012 Annual Meeting of Shareholders, and until his successor is duly elected and qualified, or until his or her earlier resignation, death or removal.
+In connection with the Bank's obligation to make the classes of directors as nearly equal in number as possible, Mr. Gaughen, Jr., who is currently serving as a Class III Director, is a nominee for Director at this meeting.
+If elected, Mr. Gaughen, Jr. will become a Class II Director and serve for a term expiring at the 2014 Annual Meeting of Stockholders and will no longer be a Class III Director.
+Each Director of the class elected at any particular meeting will hold office until the annual meeting three years subsequent thereto, and until his or her successor is duly elected and qualified, or until his or her earlier resignation, death or removal.

-The names of the six nominees for Class I Directors and one nominee for Class III Director and certain information received from them are set forth below.
-All of the nominees are currently Directors with the exception of Mr. Desmond, and each has consented to serve if elected.
+The names of the five nominees for Class II Directors and certain information received from them are set forth below.
+All of the nominees are currently Directors with the exception of Mr. Kenner, who was recommended to the Nominating and Personnel Committee of the Board for nomination by Mr. Robert H. Gaughen, Jr. and other Directors, and each nominee has consented to serve if elected.
 If any nominee shall become unavailable for any reason, the shares represented by the enclosed proxy will be voted in favor of such other person as the Board of Directors of the Bank may at the time recommend.
 The following tables list the name of each nominee, his or her age, period of service as a Director of the Bank, positions with the Bank, principal occupation and other directorships held.
 Each nominee has been engaged in his or her principal occupation for at least ten years, unless otherwise indicated.
-Other than Mr. Robert Gaughen, the President and Chief Executive Officer of the Bank, none of the directors or nominees is or has been an employee of the Bank or any of its affiliates.
+Other than Mr. Robert H. Gaughen, Jr., the President and Chief Executive Officer of the Bank, none of the directors or nominees is or has been an employee of the Bank or any of its affiliates.
 The Board of Directors of the Bank believes that with respect to each director and nominee named below, the business experience (including prior experience on the Bank's Board of Directors), personal attributes and skills of each such person support the Board's decision that each such person should serve on the Board.

-Nominees for Election at the Meeting with Terms Expiring at the 2013 Annual Meeting (Class I Directors)
+Nominees for Election at the Meeting with Terms Expiring at the 2014 Annual Meeting (Class II Directors)